UlinProject/thinkcentre-m715q/README.md

 [    6.884037] amd_pstate_ut: 5    amd_pstate_ut_check_driver	 success!
 ```

+The official solution to this issue is to upgrade to Ryzen 3 or higher, but there is currently no solution to upgrade to a more powerful processor.

 | :memo:        | <b>The solution has not yet been found.</b>       |
 |---------------|:-------------------------------------------|
 </details>